“Red and Yellow and Pink and Green

 Mini Campers are tie-dye!
 The mix of colors represents the many colors that they will be a part of during their future summers as ‘Ghany girls.
 The explosive pattern of tie-dye is symbolic of the burst of excitement that accompanies the abbreviated Alleghany experience enjoyed by each of these one-week, first-time campers during their Mini-Camp week.

-Black and Orange is the color of the Four Year Figaro Flip Flops.
+Black and Orange are the colors of the Four Year Figaro Flip Flops.
 These girls have been at camp for four years or more.
 This secret society adds a bit of playful mystery to camp since no one but the previous 4-Years knows what goes on the night of 4-Year Initiation.

 The Green Team is the maintenance staff at camp.
 These gentlemen wash the dishes, mow the lawn, take out the trash, row the boats and pole the barge across the river, and help with general maintenance and repairs around camp.